mgenware/makhulu/README.md

    * ]
    */

-  // Another example of modify the content, we merge all the content of previous files into one, and manually creates the DataObject await files.reset('Merge into one file', async dataList => {
+  // Now let's merge these files into one file.
-    // set merged file as "bundle.js"
+  // We need to create a new data list. await files.reset('Merge files', async (dataList) => {
-    const destPath = 'bundle.js';
+    // The name of the merged file. const destPath = 'bundle.js';
-    // merge contents of all files into a single string let contents = '';
+    // Merge contents of all files into a single string. let contents = '';
-    dataList.forEach(d => {
+    dataList.forEach((d) => {
       contents += d[mk.fs.FileContent] as string;
     });
-    // create a new DataObject
+    // Create a new `DataObject`.
     const bundleFileObject = {
       [mk.fs.SrcDir]: srcDir,
       [mk.fs.RelativeFile]: destPath,